RESTORATIVE PRACTICE AND APPROACH

 6. Directly or indirectly, online or offline, interfering with other participants to dishonestly gain an advantage (creating Lag)

-7. Any other conduct deemed to breach esport contraventions identified by QUT esports and or Esports Board.
+7. Any other conduct deemed to breach esport contraventions identified by Esports Board.

 UNPROFESSIONAL BEHAVIOUR WHICH MAY LEAD TO INELIGIBILITY